noelwelsh/making-eyes/intro.markdown

 }
 {% endhighlight %}

+The `context` contains configuration information used by our service.
+The `CalculatorService` doesn't need any configuration, so we can ignore it, but more real services will.
+Configuration is discussed in more detail in the chapter on [Running services](running.html).

 ### The Service Descriptor

-The service descriptor is created by chaining together functions to handle `startup`, `request`s, and `shutdown`:
+The service descriptor is created by chaining together functions to handle `startup`, `request`s, and `shutdown`[^startup].

+[^startup]: The `startup` and `shutdown` functions are optional.
+We don't need them here but I'm talking about them anyway because almost all real services will use them.

 {% highlight scala %}
 import akka.Promise